JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7972 days**.

-And here is a just a random fact -  **Research indicates that people prefer the colour blue for their casual clothing**.
+And here is a just a random fact -  **St. Patrick never really drove out any snakes from Ireland.
+This story was an analogy of how he drove paganism out of Ireland**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)